slburson/misc-extensions/README.md

   inserted.
 - Or, you can use `:doc` as an abbreviation for `:documentation`.

-So, here's the above example using `define-class`:
+So, here's the above example using `define-class`; 347 characters have been reduced to 186 — a 46% reduction — and I think it's actually easier to understand:

 ```common-lisp
 (define-class frob (widget)